jmfriedt/g3db2stl/README.md

 Mesh.show(mesh1)
 ```

+See ``go_freecad.py`` for a sample script to be executed in the FreeCAD console.
+Make sure to
+analyze each .g3db file in a different sub-directory as shapes might have the same name and
+the resulting .stl files will be overwritten when a new shape is analyzed.

 <img src="figures/Screenshot_20210422-192719.PNG">

 Android ESA Sentinel 3D model page: https://play.google.com/store/apps/details?id=esa.sentinel proprietary software, yet the apk archive can be uncompressed to extract individual files including the 3D models of the satellites used in this investigation.
-Requesting information about the 3D embedded model leads to a response from solenix.ch which seems to be a Swiss (*non-EU*) private company to have been contracted by ESA (*European* Space Agency) to deploy their Android application.
+Requesting information about the 3D embedded model leads to a response from solenix.ch, the private company contracted by ESA (European Space
+Agency) to deploy their Android application, leads to a negative answer as to the availability
+of the model in a printable format.
 ESA will not release their 3D satellite model without NDA ... too bad.

 <img src="figures/model_assembled.png">